Recycle water and save money for your wash bay

 Wash bays can be utilised in many industries, from car cleaning to mining.
 To learn more about how wash bays work, watch the video below.

-The most highly regulated wash bays are those used for quarantine of imported goods.
+The most highly regulated wash bays are those used to quarantine imported goods.
 To protect the delicate natural ecosystems of Australia, authorities set specific criteria for quarantine wash bays in terms of:

 • Minimum size